nggit/tremolo-docs/tasks.md

 You can create asynchronous tasks using the [loop.create_task()](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) directly or `request.protocol.create_task()`.
 The difference is that the latter is tracked by the server and will be canceled when the client disconnects.

+To run tasks that keep running in the background even if the client connection is lost use `request.protocol.create_background_task()`.
+The reference of these tasks will be in `server['globals'].tasks`.

 Consider the following example:

 ```python